UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 output wire	LED0;
 ```

-The wires `KEY0, KEY1` and `LED0` are the input and output signals to the `comb_logic` component.
+The wires `KEY0, KEY1` and `LED0` are the input and output signals to the `comb_logic` component, as presented to the outside world.
 The "type" is `wire` (other types exist in SystemVerilog as we will discover).
 Another way to write this is as follows:

 ```verilog
 module comb_logic(input wire KEY0, input wire KEY1, output wire LED0);